peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* The return value is not documented yet.
+* The sum of the two numbers, that is, this arbitrary-precision integer plus a 64-bit signed integer.

 ### Subtract
     public EInteger Subtract​(long longValue)